ae-dschorsaanjo/jaki-pona/jaki_pona-en.md

 > o lukin e ona! | Look at him!
 > sina o lukin e ona! | You, look at him!

-Colons are used after `e` or a preposition is followed by `ni`.
+Colons (`:`) are used when a preposition or `e` is followed by `ni`.
 These are used when the *object* is another sentence (in case of `e`), or in certain situations to form compound sentences.
 The preposition used are most often *"tan"* ("because") and *"sama"* ("like, similar").
 The latter is rather rare and often does not translate directly.

 > mi pilin pona tan ni: soweli suwi mi li mu. | I feel good, because my cat is purring.
+> jan Sotan li wile e ni: musi ona li pona tawa jan. | Zotn wants people to like his music.
 > ona li sona e tenpo sama ni: jan ale li tawa kon. | She knows a time when everyone is flying.
 > sina tawa sama ni: jan li wile pakala e sina. | You are running as if people would want to hurt you.

-Commas can be used freely to visually separate parts of a sentence, although customarily they are only put before *prepositions*, and either before or after `la`.
+Commas (`,`) can be used freely to visually separate parts of a sentence, although customarily they are only put before *prepositions*, and either before or after `la`.

 ## Prepositions and Conjunctions

 Prepositions are followed by noun phrases (nouns and modifiers; along with the prepositions, they are called *prepositional phrases*) and they can be put after virtually any noun phrase (such as the subject or object) to modify or specify their meanings.
 There are 5 prepositions in toki pona, `kepeken` (with), `lon` (at), `sama` (like), `tan` (from, because) and `tawa` (to, for).
 When these are used at the end of sentences, then their meaning may apply to the whole sentence as opposed to the (last) object; most often this is a *'lon'* structure indicating physical locations or time.

-Conjunctions, with the exception of `taso`, must be used along with `la` (see under *Advanced Grammar*), or they have special sentence structures.
+Conjunctions, with the exception of `taso`, must be used along with `la` (see under *[Advanced Grammar](#advanced-grammar)*), or they have special sentence structures.
 The following ones are available:

 1. And
     - Between subjects, use `en`.
-    - Between verbs, use `li`
+    - Between verbs, use `li`.
     - Betwen object, use `e`.
-    - To apply to the whole sentence (linking it to the previous one), begin the sentence with `kin la` (alternatively `en la`).
+    - To apply it to the whole sentence (linking it to the previous one), begin the sentence with `kin la` (alternatively `en la`).
-    - Between modifiers, use `pi M1 en M2` (where *M1* and *M2* are modifiers).
+    - Between modifiers, use `pi M1 en M2` (where *M1* and *M2* are the modifiers); this cannot be combined with multiple subjects!
 2. Or
     - Same as "and", but always use `anu`.
     - Although `ante la` is used more often than `anu la`.